arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 - Some data dictionaries are extensively detailed, but even a basic minimal data dictionary is better than none at all.
 Data dictionaries are usually used for tabular datasets, but can be used for data in other formats as well!
 - Below are the fields you can consider including in your data dictionary.
 Only a few are considered truly **required** - the rest are optional but can be extremely helpful, so you should consider whether they make sense to collect in your case.
 - You may also have additional fields to include that are not listed here; you know your data best!

+* If your data model follows a specific ontology it is crucial to denote that in your included documentation.
+* NIH has fantastic tools through its Unified Medical Language System (UMLS).
+* These include [extensive vocabulary lists of nearly 200 ontologies](https://www.nlm.nih.gov/research/umls/sourcereleasedocs/index.html) and a [metathesaurus application](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/index.html) that crosswalks between validated ontologies.

 **Name​**: (required) provide the name of the data element you are describing as it appears in the dataset.